hunzsig/hunlook/src/book/singluar-fans/en_us/fans.md

 * More timely document maintenance and richer content
 * The bottom of the fan group open source framework for learning
-* Fans give high-quality drawing tools
+* Fans present selected high-quality drawing tools
-* Fans give a lot of resources
+* Fans can present up to dozens of sets of massive interface resources
 * There are additional code references in the fan group file
 * Confusion is more intelligent
 * Fans can contact the group owner to fix known bugs